 Members of the Cochrane Qualitative Research Methods Group and Experienced ScHARR Staff.

-Dr Andrew Booth, Reader in Evidence Based Information Practice and Director of Information, ScHARR, University of Sheffield and Course Leader of this and our ESQUIRE short course.
+Dr Andrew Booth, Reader in Evidence Based Information Practice, ScHARR, University of Sheffield and Course Leader of this and our ESQUIRE short course.

 Fiona Campbell, Research Fellow, ScHARR, University of Sheffield.